mkadiri/php-microservice-symfony/README.md

 ## Usage
 To see the service in action you'll need to make a call to the apis, you can do so with an application such as `POSTMAN`

-- Below are the 3 API routes you have available along with data you'll need to submit
+- Below are the 3 API routes you have available along with data you may need to submit
 ```
+    # Add ad
     Method - POST
     URL - http://localhost/ad
     body -